The Mirror of Accountability

 Readers who appreciated Greg Wade's previous contributions are sure to enjoy this new article in which he shares his thoughts on the amazing achievements of one remarkable individual whose struggle to overcome poverty, prejudice and physical abuse contains important lessons for us all on the Path to the Light.

 In his afterword, the author tells us how the ancient philosophy of Stoicism has benefited him in many different ways.
 The tenets and doctrines of the Stoics are largely derived from Hermeticism.
 But much has been lost in the transition from Egyptian wisdom to speculative Greek philosophy, resulting in the introduction of many errors and half-truths in the doctrines and tenets of this school.
-Nonetheless, Stoicism is well worth studying, not least because it affords the discerning seeker many opportunities to sift the chaff from the wheat in the teachings of such leading lights of the school as Epictetus (ca. 50-135 A.D.).
+Nonetheless, Stoicism is well worth studying, not least because it affords the discerning seeker many opportunities to sift the chaff from the wheat in the teachings of such leading lights of the school as the first century Greek Stoic philosopher Epictetus.

 I think we can all agree that many of the things which are genuinely worth achieving in this life don't come easy.
 In fact I would go further and suggest that nothing worthwhile is ever obtained without great effort, patience and stamina.
 This was certainly the case for a remarkable Black American man called David Goggins.
 I won't go into the details of Goggins' eventful life as interested readers can easily obtain his excellent self-help memoir, Can't Hurt Me from Amazon and other online retailers (see Further reading list at the end of the sidebar).
 Suffice it to say that David Goggins overcame several seemingly insurmountable obstacles throughout his life, many of which originated in his childhood due to the severe physical and psychological abuse he suffered for many years at the hands of his father.
 It was these early traumatic experiences coupled with long-term learning difficulties and becoming the target of racial prejudice which fuelled the fire that burned inside of him to overcome his difficulties.